n0raitor/Ubuntu-Install-Repo/README.md

 Note: Suitable for Ubuntu Desktop, Linux Mint, and all Ubuntu Base Distros.
 *UbuntuLTS = ULTS => Only Suitable for Ubuntu LTS

-A short Cheat Sheet for setting up Linux Mint to my own preferences and tools / drivers / ...

 ## Prepare

 1. Install Mint using the official installer and documentation